Yoast/wordpress-seo/readme.txt

 = 18.4 =
 Release Date: March 22nd, 2022

 In Yoast SEO 18.4, we're launching a new integration with an innovative new service called [WordProof](https://wordproof.com/).
 WordProof offers a way to add timestamps to your content and add those to the blockchain to prove ownership.
 Try it out now!
 Read more about what's new in Yoast SEO 18.4 in [our release post in English](https://yoa.st/release-22-3-22) or [our release post in Spanish](https://yoa.st/release-22-3-22-spanish)!

-Enhancements:

-* Adds the possibility to timestamp your Privacy Policy page and your WooCommerce Terms and Conditions page by use of a WordProof certificate.

-Bugfixes:

-* Fixes a bug where the Google preview would display wrong breadcrumbs for child pages.
-* Fixes a potential error related to the `has_ancestors` column of our indexables table.
-Props to @junaidbhura.

-Other:

-* Sets the minimum required WordPress version to 5.8.

-= 18.3 =
-Release Date: March 8th, 2022

-In Yoast SEO 18.4, we're launching a new integration with an innovative new service called [WordProof](https://wordproof.com/).
-WordProof offers a way to add timestamps to your content and add those to the blockchain to prove ownership.
-Try it out now!
-Read more about what's new in Yoast SEO 18.4 in [our release post in English](https://yoa.st/release-22-3-22) or [our release post in Spanish](https://yoa.st/release-22-3-22-spanish)!